Noren Group Camp

 Directions

-From Big Pine go east on Highway 168 approximately 11.5 miles and turn left into the campground entrance.
-The junction of Highway 168 and White Mountain Road is about 0.5 miles beyond the campground entrance.
-Highway 168 is narrow and steep with a section of single lane road with very limited visibility.
-Uphill traffic has the right of way, but everyone should be prepared to stop and back up to the last wide spot if necessary.
+From Big Pine, travel east on Highway 168 approximately 11.5 miles and turn left into the campground entrance.
+The junction with White Mountain Road is about 0.5 miles beyond the campground.
+Highway 168 is narrow and steep with a single-lane section of limited visibility.
+Uphill traffic technically has right-of-way, but be prepared to back up to a wide spot if necessary.

 Amenities